27 June, 2024

 “We don’t produce any PFAS in New Zealand, but we do import them and use them in several industries.
 Another issue is that the current ‘disposal’ methods for PFAS involves either burying in landfill or shipping overseas for high-temperature incineration.”

-“We are working with Ligar to develop polymers that can selectively absorb PFAS and remove them out of contaminated water.
+“We are working with Amaea to develop polymers that can selectively absorb PFAS and remove them out of contaminated water.
 The technology would be used to treat wastewater effluent from a company that might use PFAS.
 Once removed from water, we will explore non-incineration methods to breakdown PFAS into non-toxic products.”